InfraFix: Technology-Agnostic Repair of Infrastructure as Code: Evaluation

 \subsection{Datasets}

-To evaluate \name, we use the Ansible and Chef datasets provided by Saavedra and Ferreira~\cite{saavedra2022glitch}, the Puppet datasets provided by Rahman et al.~\cite{rahman2019seven}, and the Terraform dataset provided by Gonçalves~\cite{gonçalves2023}.
+To evaluate \name, we use the Ansible and Chef datasets provided by Saavedra and Ferreira~\cite{saavedra2022glitch}, the Puppet datasets provided by Rahman et al.~\cite{rahman2019seven}, and the Terraform dataset provided by Gonçalves~\cite{goncalves2023}.
+We use these datasets since they have been previously used for large-scale empirical studies on IaC.
 We also included in our evaluation the Puppet files used to evaluate Tortoise~\cite{weiss2017tortoise}.
-Subsequently, we curated the IaC scripts in the selected datasets based on the following criteria: \begin{inparaenum} \item Test or library scripts are discarded. \item If two or more files contain the same exact content, only one is kept. \item Files that are not parsable by \name\ due to errors are discarded. \end{inparaenum} After applying all the criteria, we obtain five curated datasets.
+Subsequently, we curated the IaC scripts in the selected datasets based on the following criteria: \begin{enumerate*} \item Test or library scripts are discarded. \item If two files contain the same content, only one is kept. \item Files that are not parsable by \name\ due to errors are discarded. \end{enumerate*} After applying all the criteria, we obtain five curated datasets.
 To obtain our evaluation benchmarks, we filter out all files that do not contain at least one resource currently supported by \name.
 Table~\ref{tab:datasets} shows the number of scripts in the datasets after each step.